k8sstormcenter/honeycluster/README.md

 ### 4. Lightening
+>[!IMPORTANT]
+> Not all attacks are implemented, not all traces make sense, mostly still sketches
+>
-Attack yourself with the calibration attacks in the namespace `lightening` to trigger the tripwires (else running the analysis over the `Active Patterns` is not going to turn up any `matched STIX-bundles`)
+Attack yourself with the calibration attacks in the namespace `lightening` to trigger the tripwires (else running the analysis over the `Active Patterns` is not going to turn up any `matched STIX-bundles`).
+You can choose between `calibration` or `lightening` depending on
 ```
 make --makefile=Makefile_calibrate_kubehound calibrate
+or
+make lightening
 ```
 Give it a minute or two until those attacks that will succeed have succeeded (pull their images or booted up etc), then you should remove the `lightening` again (else you ll have duplicate logs that contain no new insights)

 ```
 make --makefile=Makefile_calibrate_kubehound wipe
+or
+make lightening-off
 ```

 Now, in your `redis` DB, the table `tetra` will have accumulated a few thousand logs.